GSI-HPC/luks-chef-cookbook/README.md

 This cookbook provides a Chef custom resource for adding and removing LUKS(2) keyslots.

 ## Implementation
-This resource has the properties `passphrase` and `master_passphrase`.
+The resource `luks_key` has the properties `passphrase` and `master_passphrase`.
 The master passphrase is by default read from a chef-vault.
+Its function is to authorize the addition of new passphrases.
-The location of the vault is defined by the node attributes: `default['luks']['master_passphrase']['vault']['luks_passphrases']` and `default['luks']['master_passphrase']['vault_item']['luks_master_passphrase']` and can be overridden in the resource definition.
+The default location of the vault is defined by the node attributes: `default['luks']['master_passphrase']['vault']['luks_passphrases']` and `default['luks']['master_passphrase']['vault_item']['luks_master_passphrase']`.
+It will be ignored if a `master_passphrase` is explicitly given in the resource definition.

 The setup of the encrypted device is outside of the scope of this cookbook.
-The passphrase should conform to the requirements given in `/attributes/default.rb` (keys identical on german and american keyboard, 12-42 characters long).
+The passphrase must conform to the requirements given in `node['luks']['passphrase_acceptance_regex']` (default: keys identical on german and american keyboard, 12-42 characters long).
-Its function is to authorize the addition of new passphrases.
 The property `passphrase` is required as it is the key that is to be added/removed.

-This resource has the option to add or remove a luks passphrase.
-It also checks whether or not the passphrase has already been added or removed.
+This resource also checks whether or not the passphrase has already been added or removed.
-Should a key already exist or been removed chef will do nothing.
+Should a key already exist or have been removed chef will do nothing.
-This prevents two keyowners from having the same key which LUKS2 allows.
+This also prevents two keyowners from having the same key which LUKS2 would allow.
 Should all keyslots be full `luks_key` will fail and the Chef run will be aborted (unless `ignore_failure` is enabled).

 ## Usage